maoschanz/drawing/CONTRIBUTING.md

 - Use 2 spaces in `.ui` or `.xml` files.
 - Good comments explain *why* the code does what it does.
-If a comment explains *what* it does, the comment is useless, or the code is bad.
+If a comment explains *what* it does, the comment is useless, or the code is bad. (useless comments are fine, don't worry)
 - Upon translatable strings, comments explaining the context to translators are welcome.